darsoohoo/grocerylist-firebase-mongodb/README.md

     2.2 Click the remove button to remove an item from the list 2.3 Click the checkbox the update an item as purchased or unpurchased

-    Incomplete - Update the item
+    Feature Incomplete - Update the item